A beautifulPersian rugthat'll add warmth and colour to your living space.

 This manufacturer’s limited lifetime warranty covers any defects in material or workmanship under normal use during the warranty period.
 The supplier will replace, at no charge products or parts of a product that prove defective because of improper material or workmanship, under normal use and maintenance.
 This guarantee does not provide replacement necessitated by normal wear-and-tear, misuse, or accidental damage.
 Supplier terms and conditions apply.

 Your order means a lot to us.
-That’s why we offer fast, safe and reliable deliveryoptions for every item.
+That’s why we offer fast, safe and reliable delivery options for every item.
+Standard shipping takes 6-10 days.

 Not loving it?
 We offer returns for most items within 30 days of delivery for a refund or store credit.